What is Perchloric acid?

 NaClO4 + HCl → NaCl + HClO4

 The other method is more direct and keeps away from salts and requires anodic oxidation chlorine solution at a platinum electrode.

-It can also be prepared in laboratories by treating barium perchlorate (Ba(ClO4)2) with sulfuric acid (H2SO4) which precipitates barium sulfate (BaSO4) and leaves perchloric acid.
+It can also be prepared in laboratories by treating barium perchlorate (Ba(ClO4)2) with sulphuric acid (H2SO4) which precipitates barium sulfate (BaSO4) and leaves perchloric acid.
 Alternately it can be prepared by mixing nitric acid (HNO3) with ammonium perchlorate (NH4ClO4) and add hydrochloric acid while its boiling.

 Inhaling vapours of this compound causes burning sensation in the throat and nose, irritation in lung along with coughing.
 Prolonged exposure causes vomiting.
-Ingesting this compound can cause blistering and burns in stomach.
+Ingesting this compound can cause blistering and burns in the stomach.
 When heated it liberates corrosive, irritating, and toxic gases.

 Frequently Asked Questions